 #14 – Build a great team

+When I say “team” here, I don’t just mean employees.
+Consider your suppliers, investors, and other influential people in your business decisions.
 You should always try to hire the right people for the job.
-If you’re hiring in a management role, it’s important to invest in training and development for your future employees.
+Investing in training and development for your future employees is essential.

 If someone is the right fit for your business, they should be willing to work with you on building a plan for their development.
 It demonstrates how much people believe in the company and will encourage them to work harder for it.

 What can help you is a great team that can support you throughout.
-Always keep in mind that passionate people will care about your bakery business as much as you do!
+Always remember that passionate people will care about your bakery business as much as you do!